ohshitgorillas/k8s-bittorrent/README.md

 ```

-5. Prepare the main manifest for deployment by editing `deployment_bittorrent.yaml`.
+5. Prepare the main manifest for deployment by editing `deployment.yaml`.
 Specifically, pay attention to:
 * node name
 * timezone
 * `<registry node IP>:<port>` in transmission-liveness-server image
 * volume host paths (leave `/lib/modules`)
+* mounting nginx-logs is optional for fail2ban integration

 6. Next we'll set the bind addresses in Transmission to prevent data leakage outside of wg0, then deploy the pod.
 If you already have a Transmission config file from a previous setup, open it.
-Otherwise, execute `kubectl apply -f deployment_bittorrent.yaml` to generate the file `transmission/config/settings.json`, then `kubectl delete deployment bittorrent` to kill the pod and allow editing.
+Otherwise, execute `kubectl apply -f deployment.yaml` to generate the file `transmission/config/settings.json`, then `kubectl delete deployment bittorrent` to kill the pod and allow editing.

 Locate the bind address settings:
 ```